kraftful/kraftful-analytics-react-native/README.md

 ## Setup

-Add the package as a dependency using your package manage of choice:
+Add the package as a dependency using your package manager of choice:

 ```
 yarn add kraftful-analytics-react-native